lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 The tutorial can be found [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

-To use distributed data parallelism on ZIH systems please make sure the `--ntasks-per-node` parameter is equal to the number of GPUs you useper node.
+To use distributed data parallelism on ZIH systems please make sure the `--ntasks-per-node` parameter is equal to the number of GPUs you use per node.
 Also, it can be useful to increase `memory/cpu` parameters if you run larger models.
 Memory can be set up to: